 About 5% of our nitrite intake comes from cured meats such as bacon, hot dogs, hams, pastrami, corned beef, cured sausages, and cured fish.
 But 95% of the nitrites we consume come from the natural compounds in vegetables such as lettuce, spinach, celery, and carrots, and even some drinking water.
 They contain nitrates (with an "a") some of which are converted by our digestive system to nitrites (with an "i").
 In the stomach, nitrite can create nitric oxide, a compound that is thought to be important in healing wounds and burns, controlling blood pressure, and boosting immunity.

-Most of the nitrates in the environment are created by lightening and fall to earth in rain where they are absorbed by vegetation as a vital part of their metabolism.
+Most of the nitrates in the environment are created by bacteria in the soil and by lightning and fall to earth in rain where they are absorbed by vegetation as a vital part of their metabolism.
 In fact all living things need nitrates, and humans get theirs by eating food with nitrates.
 We do not manufacture nitrates within our bodies.
 We ingest far more than we need and most nitrates are eliminated in our urine within a few hours.

 Research in the 1970s indicated that sodium nitrite could cause cancer in laboratory animals.
 It got a lot of publicity.
 Since then more thorough research by scientists around the world on the safety of nitrites has contradicted these early experiments.
 The international scientific community seems to be satisfied that the quantities of nitrites and nitrates people typically take in from foods like spinach, from the environment, and from food additives is safe, that the body needs small amounts of nitrites and nitrates, and they can have some beneficial effects.